MlennGarien/800craft/README.txt

                         filename (typically "config.xml").
 If the given path is relative, it's computed against the working path.

-    --norestart         If this flag is present, fCraft will shutdown whenever it would normally restart (e.g. automatic updates or /restart command).
+    --norestart         If this flag is present, 800Craft will shutdown whenever it would normally restart (e.g. automatic updates or /restart command).
 This may be useful if you are using an auto-restart script or a process monitor.

-    --exitoncrash       If this flag is present, fCraft frontends will exit at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.
+    --exitoncrash       If this flag is present, 800Craft frontends will exit at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.